KozlovKV/game-life/docs/_docs.md

 ### Row environment mask
 This circuit gets 1 32-bit row and gives 1 32-bit row where `i` bit is `1` when in input row at least one of `i-1`, `i`, `i+1` bits is `1` (`OR` gate on splitter outputs). **So, result row let us easily detect bit with significant environment.**

-**Circuit screenshot and usage:** this circuit is used in [environment data constructor](#environment-data-constructor) for detecting next `X` with significant environment by priority encoder.
+**Circuit screenshot and its usage:** this circuit is used in [environment data constructor](#environment-data-constructor) for detecting next `X` with significant environment by priority encoder.

 <div class="columns">
 	<img width="33%" src="./REM-circuit.png">